-Next door to the house museum and plantation stableyards is the Middleton Equestrian Center, offering boarding, lessons and trail rides through this stunning Lowcountry landscape.
+Next door to the house museum and plantation stableyards is the Middleton Place Equestrian Center, offering boarding, lessons and trail rides through 135 acres of stunning Lowcountry landscape.

-The one-hour guided tours take visitors along rice fields, through dense forests and open terrain with far-off views of the Ashley River and the adjacent gardens of Middleton Place.
+The one-hour guided and narrated tours take visitors along rice fields, through dense forests and open terrain with far-off views of the Ashley River and the adjacent gardens of Middleton Place.
 It's a great way to get a true feeling for the Lowcountry and learn about the history of the plantation.

-Our guide, David Holycross, an Indiana transplant who has been riding Middleton’s trails for 23 years, helped us mount our horses and then led us down a bridle path thick with pines and hardwoods.
+After mounting your horse with the help of a trail guide, you'll begin your tour along a bridle path thick with pines and hardwoods.
 The first section of the trail borders Middleton Place, offering views of the main house, springhouse and chapel and famed butterfly lakes.

-All told, we must have seen a dozen gators as we walked half way around the pond.
-A warm day at the tail-end of winter was all the enticement they needed to vacate their burrows and come out of hiding.
-It's an annual phenomenon that reminds me of the College of Charleston co-eds who spread out on blankets all over Marion Square as soon as the temperature hits 65 degrees.
+On any given day, there can be a dozen or more gators around the pond.
+Even in the winter, they enjoy vacating their burrows to soak up the warm rays of the sun.
+It's an annual phenomenon reminiscent of the College of Charleston co-eds who spread out on blankets all over Marion Square as soon as the temperature hits 65 degrees.

 The Middleton Equestrian Center offers horseback riding excursions daily at 10 a.m., noon and 2 p.m., and sometimes in the late afternoons on Fridays, Saturdays and Sundays.
-No experience is necessary but you must be at least 10 years old to ride.
-Riders ages 10 to 18 must be accompanied by an adult.
+No experience is necessary but you must be at least 8 years old to ride.

-Cost of the two-mile trail ride is $45 per person.
 Reservations are required.
-To book a tour, call (843) 556-8137.
+To book a tour, click here or call (843) 735-0709.
 You might not find anyone in the stable office when you call, so leave a message and they'll get back to you.